osmlab/basket/README.md

 3. run Grunt with 'grunt' command.
 4. run 'bundle install' to get required gems

+If jekyll build results in unresolved specs for some of the gems, try running 'sudo bundle clean --force' followed by 'bundle install'

 -The Grunt file does many optimization functions and builds the Jekyll site

 Deploying Jekyll site to GitHub Pages (http://jekyllrb.com/docs/github-pages/)